How to design: anything

 A great design rests and the end of a road of organised actions, facts and objects.
 Success is largely determined by how good you are at finding a way around obstacles in the road.

 Invention is when you to ‘find’ a useful new path amongst the vast array of possibilities.
-Through this lens we can look at the Universal Design Foundations as a function of finding:
+Through this lens we can look at the elemental forces as a function of finding:

 - Research » Find Facts

 - Architecture » Find Arrangement

 - Validation » Find Outcomes